Ulrich Schnaft: Israeli military career

-Later life and espionage
+Espionage

 Following his discharge, Schnaft moved to Ashkelon, where he rented an apartment and worked a series of odd jobs, hoping to eventually save up enough money to emigrate to another country and establish a new life.
 During this period, he began having an affair with the wife of his landlord, a German immigrant to Israel, a woman who was about 20 years his senior.
 After her husband discovered the affair, he evicted him, and his wife left him to remain with Schnaft.
 The couple then moved to Haifa and lived together in a small apartment.

 At the same time, West Germany was experiencing reconstruction and rapid economic growth in a period known as the "economic miracle".
 Hearing of this, the couple eventually decided to return there.
 In 1954, they sailed on a passenger ferry to Genoa, Italy, and tried to enter West Germany from there.
 Schnaft, who had only $20 in his pocket, was denied entry due to his Israeli passport.
 At the time, Israeli passports were stamped with a "not valid for travel to Germany" notice, due to an Israeli boycott of that country.
 He then asked the German consul in Genoa for a visa and told him his story, but the consul refused to believe him and rejected his request.
 Afterwards, his girlfriend, who still had a German passport, entered Germany on her own.
 She returned to Israel to reunite with her husband, and they then moved to Germany together.

 Having been denied entry to West Germany and with almost no money left, Schnaft decided to sell Israeli military secrets to Egypt, then a major enemy of Israel.
 He contacted the Egyptian consulate in Genoa, and offered to sell Israeli secrets in exchange for help in returning to Germany.
 The consul was impressed with his story, and then took him to Rome by train, where they met the military attaché at the Egyptian embassy.
 Following an interview, it was decided to fly him to Cairo for further questioning by intelligence experts.

 Schnaft gave the Egyptians his Israeli passport, and received an Egyptian passport in the name of Robert Hayat.
 He was flown to Cairo, and lived there for a month.
 While there, he was interviewed by intelligence officers and gave them detailed descriptions of various IDF structures, such as army units, bases, armaments, training programs, and names of officers.

 The Egyptians eventually asked him to return to Israel under an assumed identity, enlist in the IDF, and act as an agent for them, but he refused, telling them that all he wanted was to return to Germany.
 Eventually, they agreed, and arranged for him to fly to Rome on his Egyptian passport.
 He was given several hundred dollars as a reward for his services.
 From Rome, he took a train to Genoa, where he was given a laissez-passer by the Egyptian consulate, enabling him to enter Germany.
 He returned to Germany in March 1954.